-There are several types of hummingbird feeders to choose from.
-Selecting the best ones for your backyard birds is a matter of choosing feeder styles and sizes to suit the birds as well as your personal preferences.
+If you're just getting started feeding hummingbirds, choosing that first nectar feeder can be overwhelming.
+There are several types of hummingbird feeders to choose from, and each of those types is available in a wide range of sizes and designs.
+Selecting the best ones for your yard is a matter of choosing feeder styles and sizes to suit the birds as well as your personal preferences.

 - Typically have a greater capacity

-- Are more prone to leakage and attracting insects
+- More prone to leakage and attracting insects

 - Can be more difficult to clean and fill

-- Can be more easily mounted on poles or railings
+- More easily mounted on top of poles or railings

-- Have a smaller capacity and must be refilled frequently
+- Have a smaller capacity and must be refilled more frequently

 - May be less visible to visiting birds

 Watch Now: The Best Hummingbird Nectar Recipe Ever

 Choosing a Hummingbird Feeder

 When deciding which type of nectar feeder to choose, birders should consider a wide variety of characteristics, including:

 Feeders can be made from plastic, metal, or glass.
 Plastic feeders can discolor over time, but glass and metal feeders may allow nectar to ferment more quickly.
 Plastic feeders are lighter but can warp and leak, whereas glass and metal feeders may break more easily.